jckuri/SFND_3D_Object_Tracking/README.md

 # FP.3 Associate Keypoint Correspondences with Bounding Boxes

+Prepare the TTC computation based on camera measurements by associating keypoint correspondences to the bounding boxes which enclose them.
+All matches which satisfy this condition must be added to a vector in the respective bounding box.

+Code performs as described and adds the keypoint correspondences to the "kptMatches" property of the respective bounding boxes.
+Also, outlier matches have been removed based on the euclidean distance between them in relation to all the matches in the bounding box.

 ```
 // associate a given bounding box with the keypoints it contains
 void clusterKptMatchesWithROI(BoundingBox &boundingBox, std::vector<cv::KeyPoint> &kptsPrev, std::vector<cv::KeyPoint> &kptsCurr, std::vector<cv::DMatch> &kptMatches)